vsillan/game-server-programming-course/presentations/web_api_1.md

 }
 ```

-IServiceCollection has methods AddTransient, AddScoped and AddSingleton for defining the lifetime for a service
+IServiceCollection has methods **AddTransient**, **AddScoped** and **AddSingleton** for defining the lifetime for a service

-Note:
-- Explain that dependencies can be complex graphs

 ---

 ### Dependency injection: service lifetimes - Transient

-- Transient lifetime services are created each time they are requested
+Transient lifetime services are created each time they are requested

-- This lifetime works best for lightweight, stateless services
+This lifetime works best for lightweight, stateless services

 ---

 ### Dependency injection: service lifetimes - Scoped

-- Scoped lifetime services are created once per request
+Scoped lifetime services are created once per request

 ---

 ### Dependency injection: service lifetimes - Singleton

-- Singleton lifetime services are created the first time they are requested
+Singleton lifetime services are created the first time they are requested

-- Every subsequent request will use the same instance
+Every subsequent request will use the same instance

 ---